 A couple of the teachers here have only a few weeks of experience and others have up to 12 years of experience.
 You can read it or watch the video below.

 If you haven't yet decided upon your college major then you might like this advice on how to become an ESL teacher abroad.
-Or if you prefer a list format here is 17 pieces of advice on teaching abroad.

 Here's advice for teaching English abroad from 26 teachers in Asia